How to break the rules by establishing clear priorities

 Pablo Picasso wasn’t just a talented artist; he was one of the most prolific that ever existed.
 Most people associate the Spanish painter with cubism — an art movement he created.
 However, Picasso mastered traditional drawing and painting before he explored modern styles.

-Master it before you break it — that’s what you can learn from the genius minds.
+Master it before you break it — that’s what you can learn from genius minds.

 Understanding when and how to break the rules requires a method.
-Corporate rules tend to limit their people, more than enable them to do more and better.
-This is the approach I use when coaching teams become more innovative.
+Corporate rules tend to limit their people, more than enable them to do more and be better.
+This is the approach I use when coaching teams to become more innovative.
 I use even over statements to prioritize one good thing even over another good thing.
 My approach includes 3 key priorities that work together; it’s not one or the other, all need to be considered before deciding whether or not to break the rules.

 OUTCOME > RULE

 Before breaking a rule, evaluate if the result is worth it.
 Will the outcome justify the consequences of breaking that rule?

 Choose to start a fire when the outcome is worth it.